zivz/weatherapp_codelab/codelab.md

 #### Handling the response
-We're expecting for response code of 200, so any other response code will indicate us an error. to handle responses other than 200, copy and paste these lines of code:
+We're expecting for response code of 200, so any other response code will indicate us an error.
+To handle responses other than 200 we'll guard the response **and** the status code.
 ```Swift
 guard let response = response as?
 HTTPURLResponse, response.statusCode == 200 else {
     completionHandler(.failure(.unableToComplete))